1948 Italian presidential election

 The 1948 Italian presidential election was held in Italy on 10–11 May 1948.
-Luigi Einaudi, governor of the Bank of Italy and member of the Liberal Party, was elected President of Italy.
+Luigi Einaudi, governor of the Bank of Italy and member of the Liberal Party, was elected as the new President of Italy.

 Only members of newly elected Parliament were entitled to vote.
 The 1948 presidential election was the first one voted by a regular Parliament.

 Procedure

 In accordance with the new Italian Constitution, the election was held in the form of a secret ballot, with the Senators and the Deputies entitled to vote.
 The election was held at Montecitorio, home of the Chamber of Deputies, with the capacity of the building expanded for the purpose.
 The first three ballots required a two-thirds majority of the 900 voters in order to elect a president, or 600 votes.
 Starting from the fourth ballot, an absolute majority was required for candidates to be elected, or 451 votes.

 The election was presided over by the President of the Chamber of Deputies Giovanni Gronchi, who proceeded to the public counting of the votes, and by the President of the Senate Ivanoe Bonomi.